kaiterra/misc/kubernetes-china-aliyun.md

 And then add `$KUBELET_CUSTOM_ARGS` to the end of the `ExecStart` command.

-> If for some reason this file doesn't exist, get the appropriate one from [github](https://github.com/kubernetes/kubernetes/tree/b930d7f9153f1c74a8927de3f061a448c2a5a98c/build/debs).
+> If for some reason this file doesn't exist, make sure you've already installed kubeadm.
+Otherwise, get the appropriate one from [github](https://github.com/kubernetes/kubernetes/tree/b930d7f9153f1c74a8927de3f061a448c2a5a98c/build/debs).
 The one for kubelet <1.11 is much fatter and has settings like `$KUBELET_NETWORK_ARGS`.

 Here's what's going on here: